How to Care for Backyard Chickens (The Happy Hen Hub)

 Inside: a collection of all my articles about how to raise backyard chickens at home, from housing to feeding to hatching chicks.
 You can do it!

 Chickens are, at heart, very easy to care for.
 Give them a safe place to spend the night, access to food and water, and you’ll probably do just fine.
-But like many things, raising hens can feel overwhelming when you’re learning about it.
+But like many things in the world of homesteading, raising hens can feel overwhelming when you’re learning about it.
 When you actually do it, you’ll see that it’s simple.

-Use these articles to get advice for a specific problem or just to read up on the basics of backyard chickens.
+Use these articles to get advice for a specific problem or just to read up on the basics.
+Chickens are often considering the gateway to homesteading, but the truth is that they’ll be right at home in the suburbs too.

 I hope this collection of articles will provide you with practical, easy-to-follow advice to make your chicken-keeping journey fun